2TallTyler/improved_town_industries/README.md

 - NewGRF vehicle sets are **required** to transport new and modified cargos.
 If you want to keep base game trains, OpenGFX+ Trains keeps the vanilla graphics while adding compatibility for NewGRF cargos.

 ## Parameters

-- Industry Density
-  - Must match Industry Density in game settings
-  - This is required to reserve space for industries which haven't been invented yet

 - Generate Primary Industries Only
   - Disable automatic generation of Factories, Steel Mills, Power Plants, Paper Mills, Oil Refineries, and Recycling Centers (if enabled)
   - Does not affect funded industries